21 fantastic things to do in Japan

 5. Have a lovely day doing the Hakone Loop

 The Hakone Loop is sometimes done as a day trip from Tokyo, but you can also stay in Hakone, which I recommend.
-If you are lucky you can see Mount Fuji the whole day or sometimes (not in my case).
+If you are lucky, you can see Mount Fuji the whole day, or sometimes (not in my case).
 During the Hakone Loop you will take a scenic train, a ropeway, a gondola, a lovely hike, a scenic boat ride in a pirate ship, and a bus ride.
-You can have some several activities like a tea house, a temple and enjoying a black egg on the way.
+You can have several activities, like visiting a tea house and a temple and enjoying a black egg on the way.

 Tourist occurrence: High